mlclem/golden_square/archive/ood_class_system/diary_design.md

 new_journal.report_todos
 # => Should return spring_clean in todo list

-# 4 Create new tasks, mark one task complete, report TodoList
+# 4 Create multiple tasks, mark one task complete, report TodoList

 diary_22 = Diary.new
 laundry = Task.new("Do the laundry")